certinia/df12-deployment-tools/README.md

 To call the sample [build.xml](https://github.com/financialforcedev/df12-deployment-tools/blob/master/DF12APP/build.xml) provided, change to the DF12APP directory and run the following command.

     ant RunEverything -Dsf.username=yourusername -Dsf.password=yourpasswordyourtoken

+Or update the build.properties file with your user name, password and token and just run...

+    ant RunEverything

 **NOTE:** This sample build script eventualy ends with test failures, this is intentional to demonstrate the RunTests target